-There were many times during this project that I didn’t believe it would ever work.
+In fact, there were many times during this project that I didn’t believe it would ever work.
 I’m glad I kept going, though, because I’m very happy with her.

-Today a reader asked for more detail about how this project was done, so here goes.
+Several readers asked for more detail about how this project was done, so here goes.
 I’m afraid you’ll have to use your imagination towards the end, because I don’t have photos of all the steps.

 Making the Neck